+Evaluation of model updates for seasonal predictions.
 An aspect of seasonal prediction of key importance is the signal-to-noise (S/N) ratio, which represents the relative proportion of the climate variability that is potentially predictable for a given location and time of year, given perfect knowledge of the external forcings.
-The predictable portion (the signal) is dependent on SST or other boundary condition, external to the atmosphere.
-The remainder of the climate variability is related to fluctuations internal to the atmosphere (the noise), which is generally unpredictable beyond the first two weeks except in those cases in which the internal variability may depend to some extent on the signal (Renwick and Wallace 1996; Sardeshmukh et al. 2000; Compo et al. 2001; Schubert et al. 2001)7 or to some degree from long-lived intraatmospheric phenomena (e.g. MJO, stratospheric QBO).
-In locations and seasons having negligible contribution from boundary condition forcing, predictability is lacking and climate variations are related mainly to noise.
-As dynamical models are continually updated, assessments of their seasonal predictability are an important aspect of their evaluation process.
-The reliance of the coordinated Consortium activity on the output of AGCMs makes possible evaluations of individual AGCMs-whether for S/N, base period correlations with observations, deviation from the majority response of the AGCM set, or other attributes.
+The predictable portion (the signal) is dependent on SST or other boundary conditions, external to the atmosphere.
+The remainder of the climate variability is related to fluctuations internal to the atmosphere (the noise), which are generally unpredictable beyond the first 2 weeks except in those cases in which the internal variability may depend to some extent on the signal (Renwick and Wallace 1996; Sardeshmukh et al. 2000; Compo et al. 2001; Schubert et al. 2001)8 or to some degree from long-lived intra-atmospheric phenomena (e.g., MJO, stratospheric QBO).
+In locations and seasons having a negligible contribution from boundary condition forcing, predictability is lacking and climate variations are related mainly to noise.
+As dynamical models are continually updated, assessments of their seasonal predictability are an important aspect of their evaluation.
+The consortium's reliance on the output of AGCMs makes possible evaluations of individual AGCMs-whether for S/N, base period correlations with observations, deviation from the majority response of the AGCM set, or other attributes.